 April and May, repotting and planting

 In April, the soil warms up and risks of freezing have subsided.
 You may sow directly in the ground your nasturtiums, ipomoea, lupines and nigella to decorate the vegetable patch and attract beneficial insects.

 Depending on the ground temperature, sow your vegetables.

 - spinach, onion and radish appreciate soil that is 45 to 50°F (8 to 10°C).

 - carrot, chicory, cabbage, lettuce and peas prefer 50 to 55°F (10 to 12°C).

-- If the soil is too cold, germination is paused, so you’ll simply have to wait it out.
+- If the soil is too cold, germination pauses, so you’ll simply have to wait it out.

 When planning out your vegetable garden, don’t over-estimate yourself, especially if you haven’t got much time to dedicate to gardening.
 Adapt the size of your vegetable patch to the needs of your family.

 - Usually, a cultivated surface of 200 to 250 square yards or meters is more than enough for a family of four (two adults and two children).